TimothyBergstrom/BB2490_project/doc/notebook.md

 I will try and record the CPU and RAM usage of quandenser, and maybe dial down the RAM allocated to Dinosaur.
 Perhaps I could run two parallel processes at once, each process calculating a couple of mzML files (such as light/co2).

+PS: If we use Crux, we could use "Synechocystis_PCC6803.fasta" as the fasta database